dimitri-justeau/flsgen/README.md

 <a name="down"></a>
 ## Download and installation

 Java 8+ must be installed in your system to run flsgen.
-For the command-line interface, only a JRE is necessary, whereas the Java API needs a full JDK.
-Download and installation instructions for Java are available here: https://www.oracle.com/java/technologies/javase-downloads.html, or here: https://openjdk.java.net/install/ .
+For the command-line interface, only a JRE is necessary, whereas the Java API needs a full JDK and Maven.
+Download and installation instructions for Java are available here: https://www.oracle.com/java/technologies/javase-downloads.html, or here: https://openjdk.java.net/install/.
+Download and installation instructions for Maven are available here: https://maven.apache.org/.

 ### Command-line interface (CLI)